OpeOpeDev/sequence-analyzer/README.md

 - **Problem**: It is needed to ensure the program works well with large files.

-- **Solution**: Created `generate_large_file.rb` to generate large test files by combining text.
+- **Solution**: Created `file_generator_cli.rb` to generate large test files by combining text.
 This helps test performance.
 Additionally, processing files in chunks instead of loading everything at once could improve memory management and speed.

 ### 4. Flexible Sequence Length